This iced tea is refreshing and flavorful. I infuse it with ginger, mint, and orange flavors. But even plain and unsweetened, it's delightful!

 - You can use your favorite tea in this recipe.
 I like Earl Grey, but you can use plain black, green, white, or herbal tea.

 - You can use different sweeteners, including sugar, honey, maple syrup, sugar-free granulated sweeteners, or stevia.
-You can also use brown sugar if you dissolve it entirely while the tea is hot.
+You can also use brown sugar if you dissolve it completely while the tea is hot.

 - It's fun to infuse the tea with different types of fruit.
 My favorite is orange slices, but other good options include lemon, lime, strawberry, or peach slices.